jadecobra/python_tdd_exercises/source/calculator.rst

 Create a Calculator using Test Driven Development
 ==================================================

-We are going to explore creating a calculator with python using Test Driven Development
+In this chapter I explore creating a calculator with python using Test Driven Development

 Prerequisites
 -------------